NCBI-Hackathons/MetaROOT/Presentation.md

 preferredName|CUI#|[semantic type]|Input term| semantic group

 2. Use this output file to convert input term in bioSample attribu te in disease section to preferred term ("NORMALIZE")

+Future:
+Analyze output:  from BioProject text using MeSH on demand

+CEDAR